This article originally appeared on VICE UK.

-I hope millions.
-But how could I know.
+I hope millions, but how could I know?

 What's the closest you've ever come to having a stalker?

 Oh, I've had several.
-I've had a couple of ex-boyfriends who didn't understand the "ex", and that was problematic.
+I've had a couple of ex-boyfriends who didn't understand the "ex," and that was problematic.
 On the fan level, I've never had anything really seriously bad.
-But there was one guy who wrote to me endlessly – I had shopping bags full of letters from him.
+But there was one guy who wrote to me endlessly—I had shopping bags full of letters from him.
 And the handwriting was very tiny and cramped and I couldn't even read them.
 So I handed them over to a detective and the guy was contacted.
 It turned out he was this tragic guy who had gone off his meds and nobody was paying any attention to him, so he wrote to me.

 You mean like Ibiza or something?
 Well, I think I went to Florida for a midwinter break.
 I would have had to have been about 17 or 18 because my parents were very strict.
 I wouldn't have been allowed to travel without adult supervision before then.
-And they wouldn't have been very happy when I went.
+They wouldn't have been very happy when I went.
 And thinking about it, I probably lied about where I was going.